lumoflo/lumoflo.com/README.md

 ## Who is this for?

-GramFlow is a solution designed for Instagram sellers that do not want to use/ do not have access to Instagram's
+LumoFlow is a solution designed for Instagram sellers that do not want to use/ do not have access to Instagram's
 E-commerce offerings and do not want to have a E-commerce website since they are expensive and hard to manage, and also
 requires duplication of posts on the website and Instagram.